Looking for information on titles and licences in your area?

 - in the case of reserved land, the controller of that land, or

-- a person whose interest in the land is identified in any register or record kept by the Registrar General.
+- a person whose interest in the land is identified in any register or record kept by the Registrar General, including lessees or other persons with exclusive rights to the land, or mortgagees in possession of the land.

 Land access arrangements